-- 85. Although the Lenders' views on this issue should be taken into consideration, the Lenders' views are not determinative especially given that they are over collateralized and so their interests should not be primarily affected (they are going to be paid out in full in any event).
-There is considerable value in Spicelo beyond the Lenders' debt, which then engages the interests of other Spicelo stakeholders, particularly the Spicelo shareholder.
-Value needs to be preserved for the benefit of all stakeholders, in particular, the Spicelo shareholder. - 86.
+- 27. Although the Lenders' views on this issue should be taken into consideration, the Lenders' views are not determinative especially given that they are over collateralized and so their interests should not be primarily affected (it appears that they are going to be paid out in full in any event).
+There is considerable value in Spicelo beyond the Lenders' debt, which then engages the interests of other Spicelo stakeholders.
+Value needs to be preserved for the benefit of all stakeholders, in particular, the Spicelo shareholder. - 28.
 This analysis was confirmed by this Court when the Lenders brought an application on September 22, 2023 to appoint a receiver over Spicelo.
 The Court did not grant the application to appoint a receiver at that time, explaining that the Lenders are not materially prejudiced because of their over-collateralized position.
-The Lenders continue to be over-collateralized, and thus they would not be materially prejudiced be appointing A&M as Monitor with Enhanced Powers instead of granting a receivership over Spicelo. - 87.
-In the intervening months nothing has materially changed, except that the Applicants and Proposal Trustee have spent a lot of time and effort identifying transactions under the SISP.
-The SISP is still ongoing, and the very purpose of the conversion to CCAA is to close a transaction identified in the SISP. - 88.
-Since the Lenders were unsuccessful in their previous attempt to appoint a Receiver there is no reason for a different result here.
-The SISP process is nearing an end, and the Lenders will soon be paid out in full (between the SISP proceeds and the proceeds from the sale of the Greenfire Shares).
+The Lenders continue to be over-collateralized, and thus they would not be materially prejudiced by appointing A&M as Monitor with Enhanced Powers instead of granting a receivership over Spicelo. - 29.
+This Court subsequently reconfirmed this analysis on February 6, 2024, when the Lenders' reapplied to appoint a receiver over Spicelo.
+The Court did not grant this second application to appoint a receiver, explaining that the balance of convenience favoured letting the SISP run its course and that the appointment of a receiver at that time was neither just nor convenient.